16 Questions That Can Change Your Life

 “A person is responsible not only for what he thinks, but for his own unconscious.”

-Admittedly, these kinds of ideas can sound pretty scary at first, especially in a culture that almost seems to have abolished the whole idea of responsibility, despite all the lip-service that’s often paid to it by public figures.
-One feature of this abolishment of responsibility can easily be observed by our daily, and fully accepted, use of the word ‘have’.
+Admittedly, though, putting the spotlight on ourselves can feel pretty scary at first, especially in a culture that almost seems to have abolished the whole idea of responsibility, despite all the lip-service that’s often paid to it by public figures.
+One feature of this abolishment of responsibility can easily be observed by our daily, and fully accepted, use of the verb to have.

 According to Fromm, a statement like: ‘I have a happy/unhappy marriage,’ is actually only a cover-expression with which one puts a state of mind in terms of a property-relationship.
-In other words, by placing the marriage as a separate entity outside of ourselves, we project our own feelings about the marriage onto said marriage – thus outside of ourselves – and in that way we try to protect ourselves from feeling and experiencing anything.
+In other words, by placing the marriage as a separate entity outside of ourselves, we project our own feelings onto it – as if my marriage and I are two fully seperated things – and in that way we try to protect ourselves from feeling and experiencing anything.

 My marriage might be unhappy, but I am peachy![1]